 - an announcement of intent to bid;

-- adequate evidence of an agreement with its proposed site’s facilities, such as a conditional contract or a letter of agreement;
+- adequate evidence of an agreement with the proposed site’s facilities, such as a conditional contract or a letter of agreement;

 These items must be delivered to the Worldcon administering your site selection vote no later than 180 days prior to the official opening of that Worldcon.

 The WSFS Constitution also requires you to make copies of those documents available to any member who asks for them.
-However, if you deliver the documents in electronic form to the administering Worldcon then they can make the available for download from their website which is sufficient to satisfy that requirement in the vast majority of cases.
+However, if you deliver the documents in electronic form to the administering Worldcon then they can make them available for download from their website, which is sufficient to satisfy that requirement in the vast majority of cases.